 A lot of the early work on the development of core Julia was done at MIT in what is now known as The Julia Lab under the direction of professor Alan Edelman.
 All of the co-creators of Julia have been part of the lab at some point.
 In those early days, we didn’t call it the Julia Lab yet, it was just an office where some people worked on high performance computing, numerical linear algebra, random matrix theory, and this new programming language called Julia.
 Although not formally part of the Julia Lab, Jeremy Kepner of Lincoln Laboratory was an early believer in and funder of the lab’s work on Julia and continues to support this work.
 Since those early days, things have gotten a lot more organized under the leadership (in chronological order) of Jiahao Chen, Andreas Noack and Valentin Churavy, and the Julia Lab remains a steady source of major innovations and contributions to Julia.

 There are several other groups at MIT that have made major contributions to Julia over the years besides the Julia Lab.
 Steven Johnson, also a professor at MIT, heads up his own group but in his spare time has become one of the most prolific contributors to Julia (currently #10 by commits).
-The JuMP and Cassette projects are primarily developed by current and former members of professor Juan Pablo Vielma’s optimization research group.
+The JuMP and Cassette projects are primarily developed by current and former members of professor Juan Pablo Vielma’s optimization research group at MIT Operations Research Center.
 There are so many research groups at MIT using Julia these days, making major contributions to its ecosystem and to science, that it has become commonplace for Alan to discover that some neighbor of his at CSAIL is using Julia completely unbeknownst to him.
 So definitely don’t consider this list exhaustive—I just didn’t want to appear to give the Julia Lab all the credit for work on Julia coming out of MIT.
 And of course, there’s incredible work being done on Julia by people at many other universities all around the world.